 Have a look at this chart, which shows inflation since 1775 and how it really took off in 1933.

 The are other problems as well.
-Keeping the cost of money artificially low, via the interest rate level set by the Federal Reserve, often creates market distortions, excessive risk-taking, and profligate behavior as cheap money floods the system.
+Keeping the cost of money artificially low via the interest rate set by the Federal Reserve often creates market distortions, excessive risk-taking, and profligate behavior as cheap money floods the system.
 This frequently leads to bubbles (as money chases a return in certain booming assets) and subsequent crashes.
 This is also seen with our federal government, which borrows and borrows largely because it is not paying the proper interest rate cost associated with that borrowing.
 The result is our $19 trillion dollar federal debt and all the problems and tremendous risks that come with that.

 Statists (those who generally support big government and centralized economic control) see the Fed as a stabilizing mechanism for social and economic good and don't bother to think much about it.
-Being skeptical of government in general, libertarians are open to deeper analysis and seeing the Fed for what it really is: an institution that undermines and destabilizes our currency using a “trickle-down” economic philosophy that mostly benefits the more well-off at the expense of the poor.
-The Fed is like a drug dealer, except that what it sells is money and its addicts are the government, banks, and those that have access to low-interest loans.
+Being skeptical of government in general, libertarians are open to deeper analysis and seeing the Fed for what it is: an institution that undermines and destabilizes our currency using a “trickle-down” economic philosophy that mostly benefits the more well-off at the expense of the poor.
+The Fed is like a drug dealer, except that what it sells is money and its addicts are the government, banks, and those with access to low-interest loans.

 But, it’s not only Libertarians who hate banks!

 Lots of people hate banks, with good reason.